Spottarr/Spottarr/README.md

 # Spottarr
-Spottarr - A modern [spotnet](https://github.com/spotnet/spotnet/wiki#specifications) client and index for your *arr apps.
+A modern [spotnet](https://github.com/spotnet/spotnet/wiki#specifications) client and index for your *arr apps.